CFO Wiki

 Why Provider Utilization Matters More Than Anything Else

-But after working with hundreds of practices, the single pattern is clear:
+But after working with hundreds of practices, the single pattern is clear: improved provider utilization not only drives profitability but can also enhance patient access to care.

 None of these investments matter if provider utilization is low.